2021 Minnesota TZD Webinar Series: Working Toward Zero Deaths Using Big Data and Research?

-In this webinar, you'll learn about technology that uses 2.5 billion data points on driver behavior to track seat belt use, rapid acceleration events, and harsh braking events.
-You'll also hear about the latest research findings for trending safety improvements and learn how data was used to understand driving behavior changes caused by reductions in traffic volumes during the COVID-19 pandemic that resulted in differences in travel speeds across Minnesota.
+In this webinar, attendees learned about technology that uses 2.5 billion data points on driver behavior to track seat belt use, rapid acceleration events, and harsh braking events.
+Presenters also reviewed the latest research findings for trending safety improvements and explained how data was used to understand driving behavior changes caused by reductions in traffic volumes during the COVID-19 pandemic that resulted in differences in travel speeds across Minnesota.

 Shauna Hallmark is the director of the Institute for Transportation at Iowa State University.
 She has over 20 years of experience in conducting traffic safety research.

 Neal Hawkins is the associate director of the Institute for Transportation at Iowa State University.
 He has 32 years of experience in traffic engineering, operations, and safety.
 Hawkins has worked as a city traffic engineer, consultant, and for the last 18 years as an academic researcher.
 His work supports operations research, safety, pavement markings, speed management, and community growth.